 - Bone cancer: this can be so irredeemably agonizing that the only way to palliate the pain is to amputate the limb involved or euthanize your friend.

-- Urinary blockage from bladder stones, usually in male dogs.
-Again, this can fairly quickly cause death.
+- Urinary blockage from bladder stones (usually in male dogs).
+Again, this can cause death fairly quickly.
 You can dissolve many types of stone with diet, but if many stones form before diagnosis, a blockage may be an acute problem that must be dealt with.

 - A bitch whelping with a stuck puppy and not responding to holistic or non-surgical interventions.

 In any emergency, the first thing to do is to look after yourself.
 Remember to breathe and relax.
 And be careful!
 If your dog is seriously hurt, don’t grab her immediately or you’re likely to get bitten.
-Rescue Remedy has a powerfully calming effect in these situations.
+The combination Bach flower essence blend Rescue Remedy has a powerfully calming effect in these situations.
 First, take several drops yourself every 5 to 15 minutes.
 The calmer you are, the better, because you’ll have to make critical decisions.
 Give your dog Rescue Remedy as well.
-It doesn’t have to go in their mouth; a couple of drops anywhere on the body will help.
+It doesn’t have to go in her mouth; a couple of drops anywhere on the body will help.
 Rescue Remedy really helps with the shock of acute trauma.
 It can make the difference between life and death.

 Homeopathic Arnica montana is also fantastic with any shock or injury that involves physical trauma and bruising.
 Start giving it immediately.
-If it’s a major trauma, you can give very high potencies (1M, 10M) immediately.
+If it’s a major trauma, you can give very high potencies (1M, 10M) immediately (these are good potencies to keep in your emergency first aid kit).
 Give 2 doses, 5 to 10 minutes apart.
 If you have lower potencies (6C, 30C) give a dose every 5 to 10 minutes until you see a positive change of some sort.
 If you need to do any first aid (mainly pressure to stop bleeding), get it done and then take your pet to an emergency vet.

 It’s a great idea to have a little holistic first aid kit handy (in the car glove box, your pocket or purse).